MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-copy-3D-model-position.md

-# Copy and paste a 3D model's position
+# Copy and a 3D model's position in the Dynamics 365 Guides HoloLens app

 When working with the Microsoft Dynamics 365 Guides HoloLens app, sometimes you might want to duplicate a 3D model and keep the same position, orientation, and scale for different steps of a guide.
 This is especailly useful for fully digital guides where instructions are placed on top of the holographic versions of a machine that must be